Even if the Fed hikes rates, it may have little impact on borrowing costs for mortgages.

-The Fed is behind the curve when it comes to hiking rates.
-And that’s understandable.
+In general, the Fed is behind the curve when it comes to hiking rates.
+And that's understandable.
 The Fed would rather be a little too slow in hiking rates than a little too fast in order to help our economy survive a pandemic.

 Put another way, which would you rather have, higher inflation and a stronger labor market, or lower inflation and a weaker labor market?
 The former is usually preferred.
 In an ideal world, the Fed would love to have 2%-2.5% inflation and 3.5% – 4% unemployment levels.

-But the reality is, the upcoming Fed rate hikes will have a negligible impact on your finances, especially if you have been a regular Financial Samurai reader.
-Fed rate hikes won’t make borrowing costs that much greater.
-Therefore, for those of you who like to take out credit card debt, auto loans, student loans, and mortgage rates, I wouldn’t worry too much.
+But the reality is, the upcoming Fed rate hikes may have a negligible impact on your finances, especially if you have been a regular Financial Samurai reader.
+Fed rate hikes won't make borrowing costs that much greater.
+Therefore, for those of you who like to take out credit card debt, auto loans, student loans, and mortgage rates, I wouldn't worry too much.

 Let's break down how Fed rate hikes will affect borrowing costs for each category.